-Since the beginning of the financial markets, boom and bust have happened.
-From the Dutch Tulip Mania of 1637, when a bulb was priced more than a house, other bubbles followed: The Mississippi Bubble, The South-sea Bubble and so on.
+Since the beginning of the financial Tulip Mania of 1637, when a bulb was priced more than a house, other bubbles followed: The Mississippi Bubble, The South-sea Bubble and so on., boom and bust have happened.
+From the Dutch

-We could go on for an entire page, listing all the bubbles happened in the last centuries.
+We could go on for an entire page, list all the bubbles happened in the last centuries.
 You may think that at this point we learned many lessons from them.
 Did we?
 Of course, we did not.
-In fact, one common pattern of all those bubbles is “this time is different.”
+In fact, one typical pattern of all those bubbles is “this time is different.”

 Yet it wasn’t.
-In their brilliant paper entitled “This time is different” Carmen M. Reinhart Kenneth S. Rogoff show us how defaults and crises happening throughout the centuries taught us some valuable lessons, which very few seem to have grasped.
+In their brilliant paper entitled “This time is different,” Carmen M. Reinhart Kenneth S. Rogoff show us how defaults and crises are happening throughout the centuries taught us some valuable lessons, which very few seem to have grasped.

 The catch is that those defaults often happened with some years or decades apart, with the consequence of inducing market players and policymakers that “this time was different” but when the next crisis struck they eventually turned out to be as severe if not more than the previous ones.

 But if that is the case what did we get wrong?

 The primary assumption made by many economists and investors is that financial normal distribution, also called Gaussian curve.
 In short, this kind of tells you that that move too far from the average are rare.follow what is called a